hyx0329/micropython-uicefox/README.md

 - handle chunked http packages (not tested)
 - correctly handle `Content-Length`
 - expose a `Stream` object to make process-on-receive possible
+- expose a `ChunkedWriter` to send chunked packegs(use `uicefox.request_raw` directly)

 ## How to use

 The code tells everything.
 Docs are not planned for the moment.
+Take the test script as an example.

 ## Notes